ABOUT

 A note on the CFPB

 The CFPB database is a public record created under federal law.
-As of March 2026, the bureau faces significant political pressure that creates uncertainty about the long-term availability of this data.
+As of early 2026, the bureau faces significant political pressure that creates uncertainty about the long-term availability of this data.
 Our March 2026 snapshot represents the most complete, normalised, entity-resolved version of this record that has ever been assembled.

 How the scores work